 Shipping Information & Notes

 Sudan Grass prefers hot and dry weather, like corn, and withstands drought-like conditions easily.
 Plant once soil temperature has warmed to at least 60 degrees; earlier sowings will be outgrown by cool weather weeds.
-Plant 1-1½" deep.
+Plant ½-1½" deep.
 Can be mowed to increase root structure and add more organic matter to the field.
 SHIPPING NOTE: 25-lb. and 50-lb. sizes ship via ground transportation.
 The appropriate "Zone" additional shipping charges will be added at checkout.
 Please remember to provide a street address.
-Cannot be shipped to Canada.

-SHIPPING NOTE: Orders to Canada require phytosanitry inspection.
+SHIPPING NOTE: Orders to Canada require phytosanitary inspection.
 The cost for this inspection starts at $125.00 USD.

 We will contact you with shipping pricing if you live in a U.S. Territory or an International Area.

 CULTURE: Sow the seeds at the time, rate, and depth specified for each variety listed.
 FOR GREEN MANURE: Till in at any growth stage.
 FOR ORNAMENTAL USE OR GRAIN HARVEST: Cut the plants near the base when most of the green color has turned brown and the seeds are hardening (no longer milky).
 SEED SPECS: Planting rates are listed in the comparison chart.